 The right to quality alternative care

-For almost 70 years, SOS Children’s Villages has worked to help children who have lost parental care, or who are at risk of losing it.
+For 70 years, SOS Children’s Villages has worked to help children who have lost parental care, or who are at risk of losing it.
 The UNCRC recognises that these children have special rights to protection and quality care under articles 20, 21 and 25.

 Children who have lost or are at risk of losing parental care are among the most vulnerable people in our communities to violations of their human rights.
 We promote and are guided by the UN Guidelines for the Alternative Care for Children to which SOS Children’s Villages made key contributions.
 The guidelines were adopted by the UN General Assembly in 2009 and serve as international standards to ensure that children without parental care, or at risk of losing it, are adequately protected and supported.